Channel Preview

 Test Channel Playback in the Uplynk CMS

-To playback a channel in the Uplynk CMS:
+To play back a channel in the Uplynk CMS:

 - Go to the channel details page.

-- Observe the Live Preview with the new URL parameters now applied.
+- Observe the Live Preview with the new URL parameters applied.

 Viewing Channel Manifests

-The instructions below are for Google Chrome but Apple Safari and Microsoft Edge are similar.
+The instructions below are for Google Chrome, but Apple Safari and Microsoft Edge are similar.

 To view the HTTP requests to Uplynk and the returned manifests: